The Role Communication Plays in Workplace Safety for Nurses

 Personal safety apps have capabilities that can help enhance workplace safety for nurses in other scenarios.
 For example, apps can be configured with panic buttons that alert security to attacks on nurses; they can be used as safety timers for traveling nurses, and they can also auto-translate emergency alerts and non-emergency notifications for nurses whose first language is not English.

 Healthcare organizations can address short-term shortages is with nurse polling.
 This SMS communication solution allows nurse managers to poll nursing personnel about their availability to fill shift vacancies.
-You can read more about nurse polling and how it reduces the management overhead of nurse staffing in our free eBook: “Finding a Cure for Staffing Shortages”.

 Using Mass Communications to Support a Return to the New Normal